cfm/draft-mt-ufmrg-teep-sample/draft-mt-ufmrg-teep-sample.md

 TCs are provided by developers, or authors, and integrity and (optionally) confidentiality protected with the help of SUIT manifests.
 The TEEP protocol specification uses the term 'Trusted Component Signer' to refer to authors.
-Neither the TAM nor the TEEP Broker are able to modify TCs.
+Neither the TAM nor the TEEP Broker should be able to modify TCs.
+TEEP Agents only install TCs from sources they trust.

 Attestation Evidence on the other hand is typically communicated from the TEEP Agent to the TAM although there is the option to offer attestation